Ethel Shakespear: Papers

+The Conway Shales was the second research topic for Shakespear's second earliest paper (published on 8 January 1896) co-opted with Ellas during their time as students at the New Ham College (University of Cambridge) in Cambridge.
+It was a geological survey and mapping of the small town of Conway in Northern Wales.
+With a specific focus on an immediate area in the southern part of Conway, the map given in the paper depicts the area of interest, listing five different types of shale found within the region.
+The types of shale listed are, Denbighsire grits and flags, Wenlock shales, Tarannan shales, Birkhill shales, and Bala grit.
+The paper goes onto break down and explain the five types of shale found in the region south of Conway and even goes onto contrast it with similar shales found in other area's of England.
+The found among that the varying types of shale, one in particular, Tarannan shale, held Llandovery age rocks.
+Which according to Shakespear and Ellas's results, these rocks were closely related to another kind found in the southern regions of Scotland in addition to other areas of Northern England.
+The other four types of shale mentioned were not ground-breaking.
+As the held no particular connections to any other areas in England or Scotland.

 In 1900, Shakespear published a paper on the Ludlow Formation, entitled "The Lower Ludlow Formation and its Graptolite Fauna" in the Journal of the Geological Society.
 It outlined how geologists can use the fauna to classify the mudstones found in the area.

-Her famous research paper The graptolites of the Lower Ludlow Shales surrounding the Ludlow Group was published before her marriage in 1906.
+Her research paper The graptolites of the Lower Ludlow Shales surrounding the Ludlow Group was published before her marriage in 1906.
 Her research on the Lower Ludlow Shales suggests a large number of fossils to be found in this section.
 The most famous of fossils found in this region was Cyathaspis, the oldest British vertebrate.

-With Lapworth and Elles, she published a paper on the biostratigraphy of the area from 1901 to 1914 entitled British Graptolites.
-She was particularly responsible for the illustrations.
+With Lapworth and Elles, she published a paper in the journal Monographs of the Palaeontographical Society on the biostratigraphy of the area from 1901 to 1914, entitled "A Monograph of British Graptolites."
+Shakespear was particularly responsible for the illustrations.
 This monograph was to become a standard palaeontological reference work for many years.

 In collaboration with her husband, Gilbert Arden Shakespear, "The Tarannon Series of Tarannon" was published in the Geological Magazine in 1906.
 This was the final work published before her death.